-PD was founded in October 2013 by Adéolá Ònásanwó, who recognised that young women from challenged backgrounds require personalised careers support in order to successfully transition from higher education into employment.
+PD was founded in October 2013 by Adéolá Ònásanwó, who recognised that young women from marginalised groups require personalised careers support in order to successfully transition from higher education into employment.

 “Giving young women the opportunities to succeed is at the heart of our ethos as we recognise the value young women who have faced adversity can bring to businesses”